Office Profile

 2001–2023

-A sizable number of first prizes, such as the Lucerne Children’s Hospital (2010), the revitalization of the Nova Brunnen industrial wasteland in Ingenbohl-Brunnen (2010) and the Hochbord residential development in Dübendorf (2012), meant that until today the office is able to make the majority of its acquisitions from competitions and study commissions.
+A sizable number of first prizes – for example, for the renovation of the HPP and HPM2 buildings on the ETH Hönggerberg campus (2006 and 2011), the Hochbord residential development in Dübendorf (2012) and the Aarerain plus-energy quarter in Ittigen (2016) – meant that until today the office is able to make the majority of its acquisitions from competitions and study commissions.
+Further important buildings include the Kreuzbühl school building extension in Zurich Riesbach (2011–2015) and the Birmensdorferstrasse high-rise building in Zurich Wiedikon (2015–2022).

 In 2017, Carol Gartmann joined the management team as business economist overseeing finance and human resources.
 Preparations for the next generational transition were underway with Simon Edelmann and Mark van Kleef joining in 2020, followed by Gian Müller in 2022.
 Christian Leuner’s retirement from operational business in spring 2023 marked the beginning of the fourth era for Fischer Architekten.